Jane Wilson-Howarth

 The text of the book runs to over 34,000 words and in addition there is a glossary of Nepali and other unfamilar words and notes on all of the animals mentioned in the book.

 How could everything have gone so horribly wrong?
 Why weren't the police interested?
-Sixteen year old Alex and his little brother James had managed to get their parents away from their kidnappers, only to be recaptured.
-Now the situation was even worse because the terrorists are taking the parents to their mountain stronghold where even the Army fear to go.
-The boys, with their local friend Bim, must follow in a desperate race to free the parents before they are too far from help.
+Sixteen-year-old Alex and his little brother James had managed to get their parents away from their kidnappers, only for them to be recaptured.
+Now the situation was even worse because the terrorists are taking the boys' parents to their mountain stronghold where even the Army fear to go.
+Alex and James, with their local friend Bim, must follow in a desperate race to free the parents before they are too far from help.
 But it isn't only the terrorists that endanger the children on this new journey.
 Many of the mountain animals are also after their blood.
 And the three children have two high-altitude passes to cross.

 I woke hungry.
 The grease from last night’s meagre meal still lined my mouth.
 The cold of the bare concrete floor had seeped into my bones.
 Shivering made the wound in my leg ache.
 It was a nasty purple colour now.
 I looked around.
 Mum, Dad and my little brother, James, were still asleep.
 Through the bars of our cell I could see that the skies were slowly starting to lighten.
 Morning had arrived at long last.
 The weak dawn light picked out streaks of grey mould on the once-whitewashed walls, and there were patterns of green stuff where monsoon rains seeped through cracks in the plaster; it almost looked like a map.
 The team of ants that found a gecko’s tail on the floor last night had managed to pull it half way up to the ceiling.
 I was so hungry I almost envied their feast to come.